Buying a Power Jointer

 My Power Jointer

-Several years ago I upgraded to an 8-inch jointer.
+About five years ago I upgraded to an 8-inch jointer.
 It is the Grizzly G0490X 8″ jointer.
 I chose this jointer after much research.
-It checked off all the boxes I needed, including the price point.
+It checked off all the boxes I needed at the time, including the price point.
 It features a spiral cutterhead, an 8-inch parallelogram bed, it has a long table (76-3/8inch), and a powerful 3HP motor.
 It also had won a tool review test in a prominent woodworking magazine.
-I have pushed thousands of board feet of lumber through this jointer, and it has worked flawlessly.
+I have pushed thousands of board feet of lumber through this jointer, and it has worked good.
 It retails for around $1,600 (with shipping).

 Grizzly has come out with a new 8-inch jointer that has a few features that really appeal to me: the Grizzly G0495X jointer (see the G0495X here on Amazon):